thewca/wca-documents/documents/policies/external/Competition Requirements.md

       4. Advising other competition officials when necessary.
       5. Deciding about disqualifying competitors during the competition.
       6. Generating, providing, and maintaining the security of the scramble sequences ([WCA Regulation 4b2)](wca{regulations/#4b2})).
-   3. The WCA Delegate may delegate some of their responsibilities to organizers or other officials.
+   3. The WCA Delegate may delegate some of their responsibilities to the organization team or other officials.
 9. Comply with the rules of “qualified sponsorship” set forth by Publication 598 of the Internal Revenue Service (IRS), as well as any additional rules or laws in the local country of the competition.
    1. The competition website may announce and display the business name or logo in connection with the competition.
    2. The competition website may link to a website homepage or competition-specific landing page.